 Barbara Fischer Scholarship for German Undergraduate Major with Exceptional Progress in German

 Awarded to a student who has made exceptional progress in German.
 This scholarship will be awarded if additional funds are available.
 Applicants should be at least on the third-year level of German and must have declared German as their major.

 Federation of German-American Clubs Exchange Program

 Awarded annually for study at a German university of the student’s choice for a full academic year (September/October-July), sponsored by the Verband der Deutsch-Amerikanischen Clubs.
 Students do not pay tuition at The University of Alabama but can transfer course credit earned in Germany for their UA degree.
 This generous stipend covers living expenses and fees abroad.
 Nominated by faculty.
 Applicants should be on the 300-level of German and must have declared German as their major.
 Please note that you can express your interest in the exchange, however the German program officially nominates the candidate/s.

 Bell Scholarship for Participation in Summer Study program Alabama in Germany

 Awarded annually to German majors and minors to participate in the summer study abroad program in Austria or Germany.
 Applicants must have completed their first year of German classes.

 Awarded annually to the best high school senior in the State of Alabama as judged by the German Day competitions at The University of Alabama ($1,000 to be awarded upon enrollment as a German major at The University of Alabama).

 How to Apply

-Submit your complete scholarship application(s) to any German instructor by February 15, 2019.
+Submit your complete scholarship application(s) to any German instructor by the application deadline (TBA).
 A complete application includes the following items: